iCliniq Logo

 • In addition, it is crucial to wash the undergarments and other fabric using mild and unscented detergents.

-• Do not shave the hair on the vulva, especially when you have an active infection.
+• Do not shave the hair on the vulva, especially when an individual has an active infection.

 • Use non-irritating and cotton pads to prevent triggering inflammation.